Social relation: History

+More recent research on social behaviour has demonstrated that newborn infants tend to instinctually gravitate towards prosocial behaviour.
+As obligate social apes, humans are born highly altricial, and require an extended period of post-natal development for cultural transmission of social organization, language, and moral frameworks.
+In linguistic and anthropological frameworks, this is reflected in a culture's kinship terminology, with the default mother-child relation emerging as part of the embryological process.

 Forms of relation and interaction

 According to Piotr Sztompka, forms of relation and interaction in sociology and anthropology may be described as follows: first and most basic are animal-like behaviors, i.e. various physical movements of the body.
 Then there are actions—movements with a meaning and purpose.
 Then there are social behaviors, or social actions, which address (directly or indirectly) other people, which solicit a response from another agent.

-Next are social contacts, a pair of social actions, which form the beginning of social interactions.
-Symbols define social relationships.
+Next are social contacts, a pair of social actions, which form the beginning of social interactions which metadata is a big contribution.Symbols define social relationships.
 Without symbols, our social life would be no more sophisticated than that of animals.
-For example, without symbols people would have no aunts or uncles, employers or teachers-or even brothers and sisters.
-In sum, symbolic integrations analyze how social life depends on the ways people define themselves and others.
-They study face-to-face interaction, examining how people make sense out of life, how they determine their relationships.
+For example, without symbols, people would have no aunts or uncles, employers or teachers—or even brothers and sisters.
+In sum, symbolic interactionists analyze how social life depends on the ways people define themselves and others.
+They study face-to-face interaction, examining how people make sense of life and how they determine their relationships.